Byron High School (Byron, Illinois): Athletics

 Byron High School competes in the Big Northern Conference.
 Athletic activities include: Basketball, Volleyball, Track, Cross Country, Football, Golf, Softball, Baseball, Swimming, Bowling and Soccer.

 Byron's Football team won the Class 3A state championship in 1999, finishing with a record of 14-0.
 The team set the state's single-season scoring record by scoring a total of 673 points.
 That record has since been surpassed.
-Byron’s Football team reached the IHSA Class 3A state championship game in back to back years in 2018 and 2019, losing both times by 4 points.
-Byron also won the Class 3A state championship game in 2021.
+Byron's Football team reached the IHSA Class 3A state championship game in back to back years in 2018 and 2019, losing both times by 4 points.
+Byron also won 2 Class 3A state championships game in 2021 and 2023.

 The Byron High School Wrestling team won the 1994-95 Illinois Class A state championship with a record of 22-2.
 The team also finished as the state runner-up in the 1998-99 season with a record of 23-3.

 Byron's Boys' Golf team won the state title in 2007, 2015, and 2016.

 Officers

 The current Superintendent is Buster Barton.

 Other superintendents have included Margaret Fostiak, who was terminated by the Byron School Board in 2011.
 Dr. James Hammack followed Dr. Fostiak as Superintendent until the Spring of 2018.

 The current Board of Education is listed on the District 226 webpage.

-The principal of Byron High School is Jay Mullens.
+The principal of Byron High School is Andrew Donaldson.